 Your post-treatment care is simple but crucial for achieving the best outcome.
 For the first 24 hours, avoid rubbing or putting pressure on the treated areas.
 This is important to prevent the toxin from spreading to unintended muscles.
 You’ll also want to skip any strenuous exercise, saunas, or hot tubs for the rest of the day.
 Try to remain upright for at least four hours after your appointment—so no lying down for a nap right away.
 Following these simple guidelines helps the Botox settle precisely where it was intended.

-When to Schedule a Follow-Up
+When to Book Your Follow-Up Visit

 Patience is key!
 While some people start to see changes within three to five days, it can take up to two weeks to see the full, beautiful effect of your treatment.
 We typically recommend scheduling a follow-up appointment around the two-week mark.
 This allows your provider to assess your results and make any minor touch-ups if needed to perfect your look.
 It’s also the perfect time to ask any questions you might have and plan your future appointments to maintain your smooth, refreshed appearance.

-Making Your Results Last
+How to Make Your Botox Results Last Longer

 Getting Botox is an exciting step in your self-care journey, and naturally, you want to enjoy that smooth, refreshed look for as long as possible.
 The great news is that with a little bit of planning and care, you can extend the life of your results and keep your skin looking its best.
 It’s not just about the treatment itself, but also about the simple, consistent habits you build afterward.
 Think of it as protecting your investment.
 By creating a smart maintenance plan and adopting a few healthy lifestyle habits, you can ensure your results are beautiful and long-lasting.